jaakkopasanen/AutoEq/README.md

                         dB difference in desired value between 20 Hz and 20 kHz.
 Tilt is applied with bass boost and both will affect the bass gain.
+  --sound_signature SOUND_SIGNATURE
+                        File path to a sound signature CSV file.
+The CSV file must be in an AutoEQ understandable format.
+Error data will be used as the sound signature target if the CSV file contains an error column and otherwise the raw column will be used.
+This means there are two different options for using sound signature: 1st is pointing it to a result CSV file of a previous run and the 2nd is to create a CSV file with just frequency and raw columns by hand (or other means).
+The Sound signature graph will be interpolated so any number of point at any frequencies will do, making it easy to create simple signatures with as little as two or three points.
   --max_gain MAX_GAIN   Maximum positive gain in equalization.
 Higher max gain
                         allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is